gsbrodal/gsbrodal.github.io/ipsa/project-4-mnist.md

     _Hint_.
 You can use `matplotlib.animation.FuncAnimation`, and let the provided function apply one batch of training data to the network for each call.

 21. _Optional_: Redo the above exercises in Numpy.
-Create a generic method for reading IDX files into NumPy arrays based on the specification [THE IDX FILE FORMAT](http://yann.lecun.com/exdb/mnist).
+Create a generic method for reading IDX files into NumPy arrays based on the specification of The IDX file format.
 Data can be read from a file directly into a NumPy array using `numpy.fromfile` and an appropriate
 [dtype](https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html).

     _Hint_. `np.argmax(test_images.reshape(10000, 28 * 28) @ A + b, axis=1)` computes the predictions for all tests images, if they are all in one NumPy array with shape (10000, 28, 28).

 22. _Optional_: Compare your pure Python solution with your Numpy implementation (if you did the above optional task) and/or the solution using Keras, e.g. on running time, accuracy achieved, epochs.

 23. _Optional_: Try to take a picture of your own handwritten letters and see if your program can classify your digits.
 It is important that you preprocess your images to the same nomalized format as the original MNIST data: Images should be 28 &times; 28 pixels where each pixel is represented by an 8-bit greyscale value where 255 is black and 0 is white.
 The center of mass should be in the center of the image.
-In the test data all images were first scaled to fit in a 20 &times; 20 box, and then padded with eight rows and columns with zeros to make the center of mass the center of the image, see [yann.lecun.com/exdb/mnist](http://yann.lecun.com/exdb/mnist).
+In the test data all images were first scaled to fit in a 20 &times; 20 box, and then padded with eight rows and columns with zeros to make the center of mass the center of the image.

-    _Hint_: `PIL.Image.resize` from the `Pillow` (Python Imaging Library) might be usefull.
+    _Hint_: `PIL.Image.resize` from the `Pillow` (Python Imaging Library) might be useful.
 Remember to set the resampling filter to BILINEAR.